-Standard 141: When installing sidewalk dining enclosures, the pedestrian path of travel on the sidewalk shall not be less than 7 feet in width and shall not include any border hardware such as parking meters, street lights, signs, news racks, posts, or any other obstruction.
+Standard 14f: When installing sidewalk dining enclosures, the pedestrian path of travel on the sidewalk shall not be less than 7 feet in width and shall not include any border hardware such as parking meters, street lights, signs, news racks, posts, or any other obstruction.

-Standard 14g: Sidewalk dining facilities shall be free standing, unattached to the sidewalk and shall be removed from the sidewalk when the dining facility is not open for business:
+Standard 14g: Sidewalk dining facilities shall be free standing, unattached to the sidewalk and shall be removed from the sidewalk when the dining facility is not open for business.

-Note: Projections into the public right of-way, extending beyond private property, must obtain proper approval from the Department of Public Works, Bureau of Engineering.
-A Revocable Permit
+Note: Projections into the public right-of-way, extending beyond private property, must obtain proper approval from the Department of Public Works, Bureau of Engineering.
+A Revocable Permit may be necessary.

-15. 14.
-Wireless Telecommunication Facilities
+15. Wireless Telecommunication Facilities

-$\label{eq:GUIDELINE} \begin{tabular}{l} \bf 445: Wireless\ telecommunication\ facilities\ should\ be\ designed\ so\ as\ to\ appear\ compatible\ with\ or\ complementary\ to\ surrounding\ architecture\ and\ structures. \end{tabular}$
+GUIDELINE 15: Wireless telecommunication facilities should be designed so as to appear compatible with or complementary to surrounding architecture and structures.

-Standard 1445 a: Where possible, wireless telecommunication facilities should be incorporated into existing buildings and other structures and should appear unobtrusive.
+Standard 15a: Where possible, wireless telecommunication facilities should be incorporated into existing buildings and other structures and should appear unobtrusive.

-Standard 14 15b: Roof-top wireless facilities should be located in a manner that is least disruptive to the primary visible façade of the building.
+Standard 15b: Roof-top wireless facilities should be located in a manner that is least disruptive to the primary visible façade of the building.
 They should be screened by materials that are simple and do not compete with or attempt to replicate the architectural features of the existing building.